For a printer-friendly version, click here to download a PDF.

 20 – 24 lbs 4 ¾ – 5 ¼ hours

-- Pat the parts dry with paper towels and arrange them in a single layer in a large flameproof roasting pan (use the same one used for the turkey), and roast them in a 450°F oven, flipping them with tongs after 30 minutes, for an hour total, until nicely browned.
+- Pat the parts dry with towels and arrange them in a single layer in a large flameproof roasting pan (use the same one you plan to use for the turkey), and roast in a 450°F oven, flipping them with tongs after 30 minutes, for an hour total, until nicely browned.

 - Add enough additional water to the saucepan to just cover the turkey pieces; any more can result in a diluted broth.
 Depending on the shape and size of your pot and turkey parts, you’ll probably need about seven to eight cups of water total.
 Bring to just below a boil over medium high heat, and immediately lower the heat to a very gentle simmer.